-The secretary is a three-year term.
+The office of secretary is a three-year term.
 The person may not serve more than two consecutive terms but becomes eligible to serve again after a lapse of one term.
 The secretary serves as a member of the Board of Directors and as an advisor and record keeper at the Annual Meeting.

-The secretary sends a first draft of the minutes of Board of Directors' meetings to the Executive Director and President for their initial edits.
-Once that is complete, the minute are sent out to all members of the Board for correction.
+The secretary sends a first draft of the minutes of Board of Directors' meetings to the executive director and president for their initial edits.
+Once that is complete, the minutes are sent out to all members of the Board for correction.
 The minutes are then corrected according to suggestions received and approved by the Board during its next meeting.
-Once approved, the minutes are then distributed to committee chairs, website editor for posting, and to the Executive Director for inclusion in the NCDA archives.
+Once approved, the minutes are then distributed to committee chairs, website director for posting, and to the executive director for inclusion in the NCDA archives.